nabeelvalley/docs/src/content/docs-md/random/git.md

     path = ~/repos/my-other-repos/.gitconfig
 ```

+> Note that for Windows you have to include the path as `C:/Users/my-user/repos/my-other-repos.` in the `includeIf` section and the `path` section

 2. In the subdirecroty create a `.gitconfig` file that has specifies the config for the entire subdirectory:

 `~/repos/my-other-repos/.gitconfig`